concilify/stackage-aws-lambda-nuget/README.md

 ## Lambda Template

-Install the template directly from this repository - there is no need to uninstall any previously installed version.
+Install the template directly from this repository using either of the following (there is no need to uninstall any previously installed version):

-`dotnet new --install  .\package\Stackage.Aws.Lambda.DotNetNew.Templates\content`
+A. `dotnet new --install  .\package\Stackage.Aws.Lambda.DotNetNew.Templates\content`

+B. `dotnet new --install Stackage.Aws.Lambda.DotNetNew.Templates.{VERSION}.nupkg`